TeaShull/PhytoBSA/README.md

 *Note - you can also configure these settings directly in settings/config.ini, if you so wish*

-## General Settings
+## Set General Defaults
 These settings are automatically applied if not explictly passed in any mode.

+- `--set_data_dir`:
-- `--set_data_dir`: Set the data directory.
+  - Set the data directory.
 This must be set for the program to run.

+- `--set_threads_limit`:
-- `--set_threads_limit`: Set the threads limit for BSA and for VCF generation.
+  - Set the threads limit for BSA and for VCF generation.
 If not set, threads will be detected, and threads -2 will be used.

+- `--set_reference_name`:
-- `--set_reference_name`: Set the name of the reference genome.
+  - Set the name of the reference genome.

-## VCF Generation Default Settings
+## Set VCF Generation Defaults
 These settings are automatically applied if not explicitly provided in automatic or VCF generation mode.

+- `--set_call_variants_in_parallel`:
-- `--set_call_variants_in_parallel`: Set default for running GATK Haplotype Caller in parallel.
+  - Set default for running GATK Haplotype Caller in parallel.

+- `--set_cleanup`:
-- `--set_cleanup`: Set default for cleanup.
+  - Set default for cleanup.
 If true, intermediate files will be deleted; false for troubleshooting and archiving files.

+- `--set_cleanup_filetypes`:
-- `--set_cleanup_filetypes`: Set default for cleanup file types.
+  - Set default for cleanup file types.
 An ordered list of globs for files to clear out after VCF generation process.

+- `--set_omit_chrs_patterns`:
-- `--set_omit_chrs_patterns`: Set defaults for filtering reference chromosome contigs.
+  - Set defaults for filtering reference chromosome contigs.
 Useful for filtering non-genomic reference contigs to speed up VCF generation.

-## BSA Default Settings
+## Set BSA Defaults
 These settings are automatically applied if not explicitly passed to automatic or BSA mode.

 - `--set_loess_span`: